countitlabs/neon/README.md

 # To Do:

-* Investigate wireslesly uploading of code to arduino
+* Investigate wireslesly uploading of code to arduino (NOT A PRIORITY)
+* Fix eeprom password parsing on main.cpp lines 135 and 173 (Doesn't affect functionality of device - NOT A PRIORITY)
+* Modularize EEPROM delimiters (Current delimiters: #, ! , @ , Asterisk)